elastic/beats/CONTRIBUTING.md

 `godep update your-go-package-path`

-Never use `godep save ./...` or `godep update ...` as this will update all packages at once and in case of issues it will be hard to track which one cause the issue.
+Avoid using `godep save ./...` or `godep update ...` as this will update all packages at once and in case of issues it will be hard to track which one cause the issue.

 After you updated the package, open a pull request where you state which package